Second Major in STS

 If you are interested in pursuing a major in STS, please contact the STS Undergraduate Academic Officer or STS Academic Administrator.

-* For students who matriculated before Fall 2010, the Tier I requirement can be fulfilled with any STS HASS-D subject.
+* For students who matriculated before Fall 2017, the STS.004 requirement can also be fulfilled by STS.091.